Yarra Me School 2019

 Centre for Multicultural Youth

 A Victorian not-for-profit organisation supporting young people from migrant and refugee backgrounds to build better lives in Australia.
-Through a combination of specialist support services, training and consultancy, knowledge sharing and advocacy, they work to remove the barriers young people face as they make Australia their home.
+CMY provides training and professional development packages for individuals, practitioners and organisations to build cultural responsiveness and address Victoria’s increasingly diverse population.

 Source: CMY